2i2c-org/infrastructure/README.md

 ## Building the documentation

-The documentation is built with [the Sphinx documentation engine](https://sphinx-doc.org).
+The documentation is built with [the MyST Document Engine](https://mystmd.org).
+Configuration lives in `docs/myst.yml` and the table of contents in `docs/toc.yml`.

 ### Automatically with `nox`